||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “A nobody!” muttered Yaksha, her face still dripping with milk.
 “I’d rather be a nobody than an obnoxious social parasite!”

-The kitchen door reacted too slowly to her approach and Yaksha shoved it open with a crash before the automatics had chance to do it for her, causing the young woman in cook's overalls beyond to jump in alarm.
-Ganesa was a slim seventeen-year-old Indian orphan from Ayodhya who had been at the palace for just over a year as a public servant, a status that meant she was owned by the state.
-Slavery was supposed to be illegal throughout the five systems, but the Maharaja had simply redefined the concept based on his own ideas about what was right for Yuanshi.
+The kitchen door reacted too slowly to her approach.
+Yaksha shoved it open with a crash before the automatics had chance to do it for her, causing the young woman in cook’s overalls beyond to jump in alarm.
+Ganesa was a slim seventeen-year-old Indian orphan from Ayodhya, who had been at the palace for just over a year as a public servant, a status that meant she was owned by the state.
+Slavery was supposed to be illegal throughout the five systems, but Maharaja Kashyap had simply redefined the concept based on his own ideas about what was right for Yuanshi.

-"Sorry to startle you, my dear," said Yaksha, reaching for a towel.
-She had interrupted Ganesa's contemplation of their new food molecularisor; she had been trying all morning to fathom how to control it using just the images in her mind, having been implanted with a cranium microchip when she was a child.
-"Those girls make me so mad!"
+“Sorry to startle you, my dear,” said Yaksha, reaching for a towel.
+She had interrupted her young assistant’s contemplation of their new food molecularisor; Ganesa had been trying all morning to fathom how to control it using just the images in her mind, having been implanted with a cranium microchip when she was a child.
+“Those girls make me so mad!”